Fl1riX/Fl1riX/README.md

 ## 🎯 Goals

-- Write a minimal custom OS with a working bootloader and kernel.
+- Write my own small OS with a working bootloader and kernel.
 - Master systems programming in Rust.
 - Deepen my understanding of CPU and microcontroller architecture.